mouseless/baked/docs/architecture/application.md

 ## Adding Extensions

-To add a new extension to an application, you need to make use of feature / layer system.
+To add a new extension to an application, you need to make use of the feature / layer system.

 DO does not allow you to use `build.Services.Add` or `app.Use` methods